QudevETH/PycQED_py3/docs/source/conventions/git.md

 ### Branch naming

-TODO: points to discuss:
-* I would recommend to avoid any uppercase in branch naming (i.e.
-`Proj` -> `proj`), but rather only use snake case.

 Here is the branch naming scheme used, which will be explained in the following
 subsections:
 *  `qudev_master`: Main branch of the repository.